reinert/requestor/README.md

 }
 ```

-Make a request is a trivial task and now you can do it healthily. :)
+Make a request is a trivial task and now you can do it smoothly. :)
 Requesting will never be boring again!

 ## Features